bradnic/google-homepage/README.md

-This is Project: HTML/CSS for The Front End portion of Web Development 101 by The Odin Project.
+This is Project: HTML/CSS for The Front End portion of Web Development 101 for The Odin Project.

-The project is to replicate the structure and appearance (only) of Google's homepage - not the functionality.
+The goal was to replicate the structure and appearance (only) of Google's homepage.
+Responsive design and functionality were not incorporated.

+The main purpose of the exercise was to just play around with basic structure and positioning of elements.
+Perfection was to be avoided.